Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - This layout caused overflow issues in some of the cards which meant that the cards couldn't have a fixed height
 - To fix this issue, I tested using the materialize collapsible accordion feature to display the dictionary which fixed the height sizing issue with the original card layout

+Sort Branch:

+- This branch was created to test a sort function which would sort the words in the dictionary alphabetically from A-Z or Z-A
+- This was achieved by creating two new routes in app.py; one route for the ascending order and another route for the descending order
+- I then added a Materialize dropdown button to the dictionary template and linked each option in the dropdown the relevant route

 [Contents](#contents)

 ---